 - When ε = ∞, privacy is fully compromised since a difference in a single record completely changes the output probability (we get higher accuracy at the expense of privacy).

 Let’s look at an example: think of a dataset containing the ages of 100 participants in a medical experiment.
 Let’s assume the minimum possible age of a human is 0 years and the maximum possible age is 120 years.
 If the algorithm is supposed to compute the average age of a participant in the experiment, then regardless of any actual record in the dataset we can infer that a single record (removed or added) can, at most, influence the result by 120 divided by 100.
 This maximum possible distance in a query’s result when removing or adding an individual from the dataset is known as the sensitivity of the problem.

 The sensitivity captures the magnitude by which a single individual’s data can change the output in the worst case, and therefore, intuitively, the randomization (or noise) that we must introduce into the response in order to hide the participation of a single individual.
 The noise is typically drawn from the Laplace distribution (centered at 0) and the scale of the noise is calibrated to the sensitivity (divided by ε).

 Differential Privacy is a powerful tool that provides the first and only quantifiable mathematical definition of privacy.
-Differential Privacy protection is also independent of computational power or other available resources, meaning that when an algorithm "signs" the Differential Privacy contract - it’s an etched in stone guarantee that the outputs cannot be reverse-engineered to somehow remove the injected randomization and reveal the underlying information.
+Differential Privacy protection is also independent of computational power or other available resources.
+This means that when an algorithm “signs” the Differential Privacy contract – it’s an etched in stone guarantee that the outputs cannot be reverse-engineered to somehow remove the injected randomization and reveal the underlying information.
 Keep in mind though, that such a privacy guarantee is still not enough to secure individuals’ sensitive information and companies’ IP.
 Privacy is one crucial ingredient, but security is the second one, as the data assets themselves must be protected in order to avoid sensitive information from leaking through direct access.